Carrying a Concealed Firearm

-- The person knowingly carried on or about his or her person the concealed firearm.
+- The person knowingly carried on or about his or her person the weapon.

 - The concealed firearm was concealed from the ordinary sight of another.

-Carrying a Concealed Firearm is a Third degree felony.
-Third degree felonies are punishable by any combination of the following:
+Carrying one is a third degree felony.
+Third-degree felonies are punishable by any combination of the following:

 - 5 years in prison

 - $5,000 fine

 A person can lawfully carry a concealed weapon when he or she has been issued a license to carry by the Department of Agriculture and Consumer Services.